 terclim by ICS banner

-IVES 9 IVES Conference Series 9 OIV 9 OIV 2024 9 Orals - Oenology, methods of analysis 9 Soft sustainable extraction from whole berry by using resonance waves and overpressure
+IVES 9 IVES Conference Series 9 OIV 9 OIV 2024 9 Orals - Oenology, methods of analysis 9 “Gentle” sustainable extraction from whole berry by using resonance waves and slight over CO2 overpressure

 Abstract

-The traditional methods of grape extraction of enochemical compounds use very often mechanical energy by pistons such as the pigeage or mechanical energy produced by must (delestage, pumping over). recent trend by winemaker is trying to introduce in the fermentation tank, whole berry grape to avoid even minimal oxidation. unfortunately, the use of the traditional mechanical techniques aforementioned, very often do not guarantee the optimal extraction with residual sugars in the marc. use of resonance waves (airmixingtm) and a slight overpressure by co2 (adcftm) permit to work on whole berry guaranteeing the perfect extraction. in this presentation we will present data on an experimental work done with these two techniques where we show, beyond the theoretical explanation, the kinetic of extraction of different phenol classes and also of volatile organic compounds even in the production of wine without sulfite addition.
+The traditional methods of grape extraction of enochemical compounds use very often mechanical energy by pistons such as the pigeage or mechanical energy produced by must (delestage, pumping over).
+Recent trend by winemaker is trying to introduce in the fermentation tank, whole berry grape to avoid even minimal oxidation.
+Unfortunately, the use of the traditional mechanical techniques aforementioned, very often does not guarantee the optimal extraction of polyphenols and above all does not assure an uniform temperature in the vessel.
+Use of resonance waves (AM =AIRMIXING MI TM) or a slight overpressure by CO2 (ADCFTM) permits to work on whole berry guaranteeing the perfect extraction and homogenize the temperature and the oxygen in all the mass.
+In AM, the great goal to have an uniform temperature in all the tank, permits the winemaker to decide which temperature using to ferment and to extract depending on the wine style she/he wants to reach.
+This presentation we will summarize data on experimental works done with these two techniques and we show, beyond the theoretical explanation, the kinetic of extraction of different phenol classes and of volatile organic compounds even in the production of wine without sulfite addition.

 Estrazione gentile e sostenibile da acino intero utilizzando onde di risonanza e sovrapressione